azransyed/Gitea-SGW-TUI/README.md

 🚨 Important Notice:

-1. If you enter incorrect values,the Ansible job will fail and use the same formating as given in the example.
+If you enter incorrect values,the Ansible job will fail and use the same formating as given in the example.
 Double-check all values before proceeding.

-2. An admin user will also be created during setup.

-3. You can modify the default admin username and password in ansible/playbook.yaml.gotmpl before running the playbook.

 Following these steps correctly ensures a smooth setup process with authentication enabled! 🚀